Butt Augmentation

 What is butt augmentation?

-• Gluteal fat grafting (Brazilian Butt Lifts) – where fat is removed from one part of the body and implanted into the buttocks (see fat injections).
+• Gluteal fat grafting (Brazilian Butt Lifts): Fat is removed from one part of the body and implanted into the buttocks (see fat injections).

-• Gluteoplasty (buttocks lift) – where excess skin and fat are removed from the buttocks, and the remaining tissue is adjusted and contoured
+• Gluteoplasty (buttocks lift): Excess skin and fat are removed from the buttocks, and the remaining tissue is adjusted and contoured.

-• Filler injections – filler (such as Sculptra) are injected into the buttocks area to provide temporary fullness
+• Filler injections: Fillers such as Sculptra, are injected into the buttocks area to provide temporary fullness.

 Cost of butt augmentation

-The average cost of butt augmentation surgery is between $3,000 to $14,000.
-There are several factors that can affect the cost of your tummy tuck procedure.
+The average cost of butt augmentation with fat grafting is $4,807, the average cost of butt implants is $5,278 and the average cost of a butt lift is $5,482 according to the American Society of Plastic Surgeons (ASPS), however this only includes the surgeon’s fee.
+There are several other factors that can affect the cost of your procedure.
 Here are some of the top factors that influence cost.

-• Surgeon’s Fee: The experience and reputation of the surgeon performing your procedure can affect the cost.
-Highly skilled and well-known surgeons often charge a premium for their services.
+• Your Surgeon: The experience and reputation of the surgeon performing your procedure can affect the cost.
+Highly skilled and well-known cosmetic surgeons often charge a premium for their services.

-• Anesthesia Fees: The administration of anesthesia involves the expertise of an anesthesiologist.
-The type of anesthesia used, the duration of the procedure, and the qualifications of the anesthesia provider influence the anesthesia fees.
-General anesthesia is typically more expensive than local anesthesia with sedation.
+• Anesthesia: The type of anesthesia used, the duration of the butt augmentation procedure, and the qualifications of the anesthesiologist can influence the anesthesia fees.

 • Type of Procedure: The extent of your butt augmentation procedure (implants, fat transfer, Sculptra) will impact cost.